edaa-org/pyEDAA.Reports/doc/index.rst

 The pyEDAA.Reports Documentation
 ################################

+A collection of various (EDA tool-specific) report data formats.

+.. _GOALS:

+Main Goals
+**********

-This project provides abstract data models and specific implementations for report formats.
+This package provides abstract data models and specific implementations for report formats.
+The supported report formats are commonly used for any programming language or have a specifc context with Electronic Design Automation (EDA) tools.
 Examples are unit test summaries (like Ant JUnit XML), code coverage (like Cobertura) and documentation coverage reports.

-While the data models and file format implementations can be used as a library, a CLI program will be provided too.
+While the data models and file format implementations can be used as a library, a CLI program ``pyedaa-report`` will be provided too.
 It allows reading, converting, concatenating, merging, transforming and writing report files.

+.. admonition:: Roadmap

    It's also planned to support console outputs from simulators and synthesis/implementation tools to create structured logs and reports for filtering and data extraction.

 Report Formats